ni/nimi-python/docs/nifgen/functions.rst

     -  Routes are committed, so signals are exported or imported.
     -  Any Reference Clock and external clock circuits are phase-locked.
-    -  A subsequent :py:meth:`nifgen.Session._initiate_generation` function can run faster because the device is already configured.
+    -  A subsequent :py:meth:`nifgen.Session._initiate_generation` method can run faster because the device is already configured.